Early Symptoms – The Way to Detect Pregnancy by Yourself

 After fertilization occurs, implantation bleeding usually appears 5 days later.
 The color of this vaginal discharge is usually light, unlike the dark bleeding associated with menstruation.
 An increase in discharge can also be a sign of pregnancy.
 Many women also experience mild abdominal cramps during implantation bleeding..

-If you’re pregnant, you might be wondering how to take of yourself and your baby.
+If you’re pregnant, you might be wondering how to best take care of yourself and your baby.
 In the first trimester, you don’t need to worry about adding extra calories to your diet.
-However, it’s important to make sure you’re getting enough protein, , and vitamins, including B12, B6, vitamin D, iron, zinc, and folic acid.
+However, it’s important to make sure you’re getting enough protein, calcium, and , including B12, B6, vitamin D, iron, zinc, and folic acid.
 Research has shown that taking a folic acid supplement can prevent serious neural tube defects.

 So make sure you’re eating a healthy diet and taking the recommended supplements to give your baby the best start in life.